 Around 500 or more churches across the country usually take part, and it is hoped to grow that number this year.

-Housing Justice CEO, Kathy Mohan said; “Please mark the date in your congregational calendars and consider how you can respond and plan and offer practical support for homelessness.
+Housing Justice CEO, Kathy Mohan says: “Please mark the date in your congregational calendars and consider how you can respond and plan and offer practical support for homelessness.
 We hope that more churches than ever before will join us this year to show solidarity with those who are experiencing life without a place to call home.
 As the faith community becomes more and more involved in the relief of homelessness, it is also fitting that we reflect about the impact volunteering has on the volunteer and air this subject and consider how those who work tirelessly to help can also be supported within the faith community.”

 All forms of homelessness have increased by 4 per cent since 2017.
 There are around 320,000 families homeless in Britain.
 Roughly 36 households become homeless every day.
 The most recent government figures available (Jan - Mar 2018) are the first since the Homelessness Reduction Act changed the way data is collected from local authorities on statutory homelessness.
 In Wales the picture is mixed, but showing a general upward trend year on year for both homelessness and rough sleeping.
 In England rough sleeping has seen a 165 per cent increase since 2010.

 Housing Justice carried out its own count of people bedding down in night shelters on the same night as the official count last winter.
 Piloted in London, we counted 509 individuals in Church and Community run night shelters.
 London had a rough sleeper count of 1283, 13% higher than last year, meaning without faith and community run projects, the rough sleeper count would have been 40% higher.